Electrical Engineering

 Higher Education:

-● Bachelor’s degree in Electrical Engineering, Electronic Engineering, or related discipline
+A degree in Electrical Engineering or a related discipline.